 For example, you are solving a supply chain problem.
 Blockchain comes up with five benefits:

 If you are thinking of a problem that you want to solve, two of the above components should be a part of your solution.
 Do you need encryption?
 Do you require immutability?
 Do you want the information to be decentralized or distributed?
 That is a way to think about the problem which you are solving.

 The second step is to build a POC.
-You should keep the proof of concept small if you have to create a smart contract or user interface to prove how end-to-end cycle works.
+You should keep the proof of concept small if you have to create a smart contract or user interface to prove how the end-to-end cycle works.
 Avoid building a large platform when it comes to POC.
 Ensure that it should be a 2-4 week process to try how it works.

 Once the POC is done, go ahead with Visual and Technical Designs and identify how the platform will look like.
 The technology side of the blockchain app development is critical as there are multiple DLT platforms available.
-You have to ensure that you have picked the right one based on the speed you need, consensus mechanism and public or private network functionality.
+You have to ensure that you have picked the right one based on the speed you need, consensus mechanism, and public or private network functionality.
 There are a lot of factors to consider when selecting the blockchain platform.

 It is clear that the blockchain app first needs to be launched on the test network and then on the production server.
-At the high level, what matters the most is the quality assurance process.
+At a high level, what matters the most is the quality assurance process.
 Building on the blockchain has no room for errors.
 In a centralized app, you can write the code, deploy the app and then modify it again whenever needed.

 But in the case of a public blockchain, you create a smart contract and want to execute it; there will be a certain gas fee associated with it.
 Every time a user wants to execute something on the blockchain, they will have to pay a specific fee amount.
-Therefore, it is vital to ensure that the codes are written efficiently and has no errors.
+Therefore, it is vital to ensure that the codes are written efficiently and have no errors.